Discrete Diffusion VLA: Bringing Discrete Diffusion to Action Decoding in Vision-Language-Action Policies: Experiments

-A key advantage of our discrete diffusion approach lies in its inference efficiency, particularly regarding NFEs compared to AR models.
-For an action chunk of length $L = H \times D_{\text{act}}$, an AR decoder without mechanisms like Multi-Token Prediction~\citep{gloeckle2024better} must perform $L$ sequential forward passes, as each token prediction is conditioned on all previously generated ones.
-This results in an NFE count of exactly $L$.
-For instance, in our LIBERO experiments where the horizon $H=8$ and action dimension $D_{\text{act}}=7$, the total chunk length is $L=56$.
-An AR model would thus require 56 sequential function evaluations, creating a computational bottleneck where latency scales linearly with the prediction horizon.
-It's a critical constraint for real-time robotics applications.
+Discrete diffusion offers efficiency advantages over AR decoding in both number of function evaluations (NFEs) and wall-clock latency.
+For an action chunk of length $L{=}H{\times}D_{\text{act}}$, AR requires $L$ sequential forward passes.
+In LIBERO ($H{=}8$, $D_{\text{act}}{=}7$), this yields $L{=}56$ passes, a latency bottleneck scaling linearly with horizon. \alias denoises the entire chunk in $T$ steps, where each step is a single forward pass predicting posteriors for all currently masked tokens.
+With $T{=}12$, NFEs drop from 56 to 12 (4.7$\times$ fewer), decoupling inference cost from sequence length.
+The adaptive decoding and secondary remasking operate on logits and add no extra forward passes, preserving efficiency of parallel refinement.

-In contrast, our \alias denoises the entire action chunk over a small, fixed number of refinement steps, $T$.
-At each step $t$, the model performs a single forward pass to predict posteriors for all currently masked tokens simultaneously, making the total NFE equal to $T$.
-In our experiments, we use a default of $T=12$ steps.
-This reduces the required NFEs from $L=56$ to a constant $T=12$, a 4.7x reduction in function evaluations for the LIBERO setup.
-Discrete diffusion decouples the inference cost from the sequence length.
-The adaptive decoding and secondary re-masking mechanisms are lightweight computations performed on the output logits and do not require additional forward passes, preserving the core efficiency of the parallel refinement process.
+Table~\ref{tab:inference_speed} reports end-to-end latency on a single NVIDIA H800 GPU. \alias achieves 68.8~ms per chunk (14.53~Hz), 2$\times$ faster than AR (136.2~ms), and comparable to continuous diffusion when using same denoising steps under advanced optimizer (67.1~ms).
+While one-shot parallel decoding is fastest (31.1~ms), it sacrifices accuracy (\eg, 54.3\% vs.\ 64.1\% on SimplerEnv-Fractal).
+Secondary remasking adds negligible overhead ($<$1~ms) as it operates purely on logits.